⚡️ Coronavirus (COVID-19) update

 A P&E degree is the foundation for society’s future decision-makers in government, business, science, and NGOs.
 If you are looking for an ambitious PPE or PEP Master you will find plenty of political philosophy and political economy in our programme.
-If you are looking for a Master programme in economics with a difference, then you have also landed at the right place.
+If you are looking for a Master's programme in economics with a difference, then you have also landed in the right place.

 A modern degree for modern challenges